Prehistoric Hayseeds: Production

 Popular stage star Hector St Clair, who had arrived in Australia from England in 1921 and decided to stay, made his feature debut in the lead.
 The romantic leads from Townies and Hayseeds, Gordon Collingridge and Lotus Thompson, returned here, although playing different roles.
 Thompson soon left for Hollywood, where she acted in some films and achieved fame for deliberately disfiguring her legs.

 It is likely that Beaumont Smith was inspired by the Buster Keaton movie, Three Ages (1923).
-The movie was shot in October 1923 in Sydney and Port Hacking, with interiors at the Rushcutters Bay studio.
+The movie was shot in September October 1923 in Sydney and Port Hacking, with interiors at the Rushcutters Bay studio.

 During production, actors turned up at Sydney's Central Railway Station in cavemen gear to film a sequence, causing a commotion.

 Smith experienced a notable lack of co-operation from officials making this film, being barred from shooting at Randwick racecourse and Sydney Town Hall.
 Censors also requested removal of a title referring to a recent alleged bribe of £25,000 paid to Billy Hughes.

 Reception

+Critical

 When the film was released the Adelaide Mail called it "amusing...
 Hector St. Clair... is very funny.
 Lotus Thompson is delightful."
-It was not a big hit and Smith ceased production of the series.
-However Smith revived it several years later with The Hayseeds (1933) to popular success.